charlie-paterson/Research-Project/Codes/Inputs of Propagation Factor and Incidence angle/Readme.md

 ## Progress
 I have generated synthetic data with inputs of incidence angle and propagation factor so that I can see what needs to be done for when I get the real data across.
 I have implemented a neural network model to predict the refractive index based on this data, achieving an R² score close to 1.00, indicating excellent accuracy.

-Currently, I am fine-tuning the model and optimizing it with the synthetic data.
-The next steps involve testing on real-world conditions and further enhancing its performance for practical applications.

 ### Code
 For this project, I used MATLAB to generate synthetic data and develop a neural network model to predict the refractivity profile.
 The data was designed to capture a proof of conceot, ensuring a diverse range of features for robust model training.
 This approach allows for simulation of real-world conditions while maintaining full control over data properties.